-- TransPerfect Aside from the great captioner position available, this company just looks like a fun place to work.
+- TransPerfect: This company specializes in translation services and looks like a fun place to work.
 They embrace the idea of mixing business with pleasure, and the overall company culture seems warm and inviting.

-If you’re still looking for additional information on transcription jobs and careers, check out our post here.
+If you’re still looking for additional information, check out this guide on transcription jobs and careers.

 6. Be an Editor or Proofreader

-I have a close friend who’s constantly asked by her husband to edit or proofread for him.
+I have a close friend whose husband constantly asks her to edit or proofread for him.
 From texts to emails and everything in between, she’s the go-to proofreader for her family, and she couldn’t be happier!

-If you find pure joy over the proper use of commas, spelling, prepositional phrases and every other aspect of English grammar, working from home as an editor or proofreader is the way to go.
+If you find pure joy in the proper use of commas, spelling, prepositional phrases, and every other aspect of English grammar, working from home as an editor or proofreader is the way to go.

-This work-at-home job is perfect for expecting mamas because of its flexibility and brevity of each project (most proofreading and editing assignments are brief in nature, but you do have the option of finding more long-term work).
-The only time constraint here are the deadlines set by your clients (which is similar to blogging).
+This work-at-home job is perfect for expecting mamas because of the flexibility and brevity of each project (most proofreading and editing assignments are brief, but you can also find more long-term work).
+The only time constraints here are the deadlines set by your clients (which is similar to blogging).

-Be mindful of how many clients you take on and ensure that the work is completed promptly.
-Aside from deadlines, becoming an editor or proofreader offers the type of flexibility most pregnant mamas need!
+Be mindful of how many clients you take on and ensure the work is completed promptly.
+Aside from deadlines, becoming an editor or proofreader offers the flexibility most pregnant mamas need!

 Below are a few places to get you started on your editing and proofreading work: